tinmarino/try/README.md

 * Try to get free, informal time (together or not)
 * Try to be brave
   * Fear does not avoid danger
+We are small things, we trust what we see.
+Trust is pillar of collaboration, fundamental element of operational efficiency.

 # Old todo task for MJ

-2/ (10min) Critic 4/Enumeration/Descriptive: I made 3 points, 1/trust, 2/fear 3/Curisotiry.
-I LOVE 2 and 3 but 1 => try to show us your face is not really good, just tell me what you feel
+[ ] (10 min) Slide full screen antes viernes 12h
-3/ (30 min) 4/Q/A There is currently 3 question and answer.
+[ ] (30 min) 4/Q/A There is currently 3 question and answer.
 I would like to have 5, what do you think ?
 Can you find 2 more ?
 I will then correct/ reformulate them.
 Remember that the first writing is always kind of bad.
 "The travel of a thousand miles begins with one step" LaoTsi

+* DONE (10min) Critic 4/Enumeration/Descriptive: I made 3 points, 1/trust, 2/fear 3/Curisotiry.
+I LOVE 2 and 3 but 1 => try to show us your face is not really good, just tell me what you feel
-4/ (2 hours) Improve the 3/ Humble example, for example:
+* DONE (2 hours) Improve the 3/ Humble example, for example:
     4.1 there is no conclusion,
     4.2 repetition of "over and above"
     4.3 1 paragraph but I made some changes => do not forget new lines and ponctuation